hongyin-zhao/Test/README.md

-this is a project to test GitHub.
+This is a project to test GitHub.